-Five years after the magnitude 7.0 earthquake struck Haiti on January 12, 2010, Haiti has moved from recovery to longer term development as it continues to improve infrastructure and strengthen institutions, work toward increasing access to education, health and other services, and stimulate investment.
+Six years after the magnitude 7.0 earthquake struck Haiti on January 12, 2010, Haiti has moved from recovery to longer term development as it continues to improve infrastructure and strengthen institutions, work toward increasing access to and quality of education, health and other services, and stimulate investment.

-The government has also taken action to reduce extreme poverty in Haiti by launching several social safety initiatives for the poorest.
+- The government has also taken action to reduce extreme poverty in Haiti by launching several social safety initiatives for the poorest.
+Extreme poverty has fallen from 31 to 24% over the last decade, especially in urban areas, and foremost in Port au Prince.
 However, sustainability, targeting, and coverage remain significant challenges.
 Only 8 percent of the Haitian population received noncontributory social assistance benefits in 2012, such as scholarships, food aid, and other transfers.

 Nevertheless, much remains to be done to reduce poverty and improve the wellbeing of Haitians.